gosukiwi/enet-agk/README.md

 # ENet bindings for AppGameKit Tier 1
 This provides bindings for ENet networking library for AGK.
-Just copy the `Commands.txt` and `Windows.dll` files to your compiler path, inside the `Plugins` folder.
+Just copy the `Commands.txt`, `Windows.dll`, and `Windows64.dll` files to your compiler's `Plugins` folder.
 Something like:

     C:\Program Files\Steam\steamapps\common\App Game Kit 2\Tier 1\Compiler\Plugins\EnetAGK
     |_ Commands.txt
     |_ Windows.dll

-Note that this only works on Windows 32 bits at the moment.
-It is possible to build the project in 64 bits mode, but I currently have no way to see the exported  functions as Dependency Walker freezes on my computer and the alternative app I use  works only for 32 bits DLLs.
+    |_ Windows64.dll

-If you want to add other platforms/architectures, feel free to make a PR.
+Note that this only works on Windows.
+If you want to add other platforms (Linux, macOS), feel free to make a PR.

 # Commands